Netware411/Netware411/README.md

 - 👋 Hi, I’m @Netware411
 - 👀 I’m interested in automation, Android, and RF
 - 🌱 I’m currently learning everything
-- 💞️ I’m looking to collaborate on somethings that can hold my attention longer than this sentance..
+- 💞️ I’m looking to collaborate on somethings that can hold my attention longer than this sentence..
 - 📫 How to reach me ICQ 33182

 <!---